What does your child learn at school each day? Find information about our curriculum subjects here.

 We ensure that all children have access to a broad and balanced curriculum.
 They are all given opportunities to develop their own skills at their own pace.
 The children all have numeracy and literacy lessons (including daily phonic sessions - following letters and sounds) and then complete topic work which covers the National Curriculum Objectives from all the other subjects.

-Year 1 and Year 2 are taught by Mrs Taylor, who is supported by Mrs Brelsford (teaching assistant)
+Year 1 and Year 2 are taught by Miss Ranson, who is supported by Mrs Womack (teaching assistant)